Some weeks ago I have decided to start all new projects rather with the programming language D than with C++. My reasons are the following:

 tcpSender "Hello E.Huckert" localhost 9514

 As I write very often programs containing threads - in music applications or in communication applications - I need a working thread model.
-I C++ I used the Windows threads (see CreateThread() and EnterCriticalSection()) and under Linux the Phreads library with success.
+I C++ I used with success the Windows threads (see CreateThread() and EnterCriticalSection()) and under Linux the POSIXPhreads library (=POSIX standard 1003.1c-1995).

 The main difference to other programming languages is that D uses thread local storage (TLS) where other languages use global storage So if you want to access global variables from threads you have to declare them as shared.
 This attribute seems to guarantee synchronized access which is essential for write operations.
 If you want to synchronize yourself the access to thread common variables then you should use the keyword __gshared.

 My sample programs try to implement this picture: